ChristosLab/WaVE/README.md

 Wake Forest Visual Experimentation Software

-Travis Meyer & Christos Constantinidis

-Journal of Neuroscience Methods, 2005
+This repository documents the Wake Forest Visual Experimentation Software as developed by Travis Meyer & Christos Constantinidis and documented in the Journal of Neuroscience Methods, 2005 https://www.sciencedirect.com/science/article/pii/S0165027004002535

-https://www.sciencedirect.com/science/article/pii/S0165027004002535